 The World Wide Web represents without a question an indispensable tool in the daily life during present times.
 On the other hand, the escalating threat of global warming is more prominent than ever before, with recent events occurring across the globe.
 Ideally, the internet’s capabilities must be focused on creating a better world for future generations.

-The scope of this project is to present a web-based application that helps users comply to traffic regulations mandated by The European Union, primarily focusing on Low Emission Zones (LEZs).
+The scope of this project is to present a web-based application that helps users comply to traffic regulations mandated by The European Union, primarily focusing on environmental zones.
 This web application seeks to raise awareness and trust in this scope, enabling users to make informed planning and consider the environmental impact of their travel and vehicle choice.
 It represents more than just a text repository or a presentation website as it is a comprehensive platform, which includes modern technologies like Application Programming Interfaces (APIs), extensive database model and complex access validation algorithms.
 All of these aim to deliver a great user experience, from account creation processes, thus raising the possibility of personal vehicle registration, to trip planning features.
 To improve the user experience, all the complex logic methods, data sets and algorithms are hidden behind the friendly and interactive interface.

 The creation of this web application was done in three main steps.
 Firstly, the application development was based on a tight connection between backend and frontend parts, involving different programming languages and frameworks.
 Secondly, the extensive relational database model was designed to store relevant information about both the Low Emission Zones and application users.
 Lastly, in creating the database, a prolongated research was needed to cover the different complexities of the hundreds of LEZs throughout Europe.
 A key factor was to also fit the everchanging character of the LEZs.
 The information presented on the web application must be correct, up-to-date, and presented in an understandable manner.
 By doing so, the web application aims to contribute to broader efforts to create a more sustainable and resilient future for all.